Future of housing management for Pinnacle Brockley residents

 The PFI contract limits how much leaseholders can be charged for major works to £10,000 within any five-year period, and this will no longer apply after June 2027.
 The Council operates a full cost recovery model, which means that leaseholders are charged their share of the actual cost of major works and service charges.

 The PFI contract requires all properties to be brought up to and maintained at a set of standards throughout the contract so all necessary works should be completed as part of the contract.
-Before taking over management of the homes, we will survey them to make sure this maintenance has taken place and your homes meet the required standards.
+The Council has commissioned surveys of all properties to identify any outstanding major works issues which Regenter B3 will be required to rectify prior to expiry of the contract.
+This is a key reason that we have begun this process well in advance of the expiry of the contract.

 What will happen to the Brockley office?

+Lewisham Council does not own the building at 111 Endwell Road which is currently used as the Pinnacle office.
+It will therefore not be part of the transfer.
 We are keen to hear from residents whether they use the office facility regularly.
-Please let us know via the opinion survey.
+Please let us know via BrockleyFeedback@lewisham.gov.uk.

 Where can I find more information?